reactive/data-client/docs/core/guides/unit-testing-hooks.md

 :::danger

-Be careful when using [jest.mock](https://jestjs.io/docs/jest-object#jestmockmodulename-factory-options) on modules like rest-hooks.
+Be careful when using [jest.mock](https://jestjs.io/docs/jest-object#jestmockmodulename-factory-options) on modules like Reactive Data Client.
 Eliminating expected exports can lead to hard-to trace errors like `TypeError: Class extends value undefined is not a function or null`.